 Section 1: Introduction to Animals

 Most animals develop from a fertilized egg cell called a zygote, which has genetically determined stages of development.
 In the beginning stages of development, the zygote will divide by mitosis and cell division to form two cells.
-Once cell division has begun, the zygote is now referred to as an embryo, which is an organism at an early stage of growth and development.
+Once cell division has begun, the zygote is referred to as an embryo, an organism at an early stage of growth and development.

 In some animals, a mesoderm is formed from the cells that break off the endoderm.
-The mesoderm is a third layer found in the developing embryo between the ectoderm and endoderm.
+The mesoderm is a third layer in the developing embryo between the ectoderm and endoderm.
 The term meso means “middle,” which helps you remember where it can be found.
-The mesoderm cells develop into the muscles, circulatory system, excretory systems, and respiratory system of some animals.
+The mesoderm cells develop into the muscles, circulatory system, excretory system, and respiratory system of some animals.

 Animals are also categorized by the identifying features of their body or their body plan.
 Symmetry is a balanced arrangement of an animal’s body structure.
 For example, in radial symmetry, the body parts are arranged around a central axis, as seen in a sea anemone.
 An animal with bilateral symmetry has halves mirrored images of each other, and an asymmetrical body plan has no definite shape.

 - What is a gastrula?

 - Compare radial and bilateral symmetry.